 - Baby starts eating egg early - before the immune system develops

-- Baby eats eggs often - that means 2-3 times a week
+- Baby eats eggs often - 2-3 times a week

-- Baby eats enough - that means 1-2g of egg protein with each serving
+- Baby eats enough - 1-2g of egg protein with each serving

 We know that early introduction works because about 6 different teams (HEAP, STEP, EAT, BEAT, STAR, PETIT) have attempted to study what happens when you take one group of babies and feed them eggs regularly, as compared to another group of babies who are not eating eggs.